 Fax Number: (850) 433-5972

 If you do not reside within a judicial district or if you do not have your principal place of business within any such judicial district, the civil action must be filed in the United States District Court for the District of Columbia.

-As explained in detail in the notice you receive from the Appeals Council, if you file a civil action, you must send Social Security copies of the complaint you filed and of the summons issued by the court.
-These copies must be sent by certified or registered mail to the Social Security Administration’s Office of the General Counsel that handles the area where the complaint is filed.
+As explained in detail in the notice you receive from the Appeals Council, if you file a civil action, you must send Social Security copies of the complaint you filed and the court’s summons.
+These copies must be sent by certified or registered mail to the Social Security Administration’s Office of the General Counsel, which handles the area where the complaint is filed.

 Is There a Filing Fee to Bring a Lawsuit?

 There is a filing fee or charge for filing a civil action in Federal court.

 Is There a Time Limit To File a Civil Action?

 If the Appeals Council denies your request for review or issues an unfavorable decision, you may file a civil action in U.S. District Court within 60 days after you receive notice of the Council’s action in the case.
 The Office of Disability Adjudication and Review (ODAR) prepares the certified record for the Courts in such cases.

 Social Security had 1,213 new court cases pending at the end of fiscal year 2012 (as of September 2012).